 The Office of Hawaiian Affairs, Kanaka Council, and Protect Keopuka Ohana testified in support of this measure.
 The Society for Hawaiian Archaeology supported the intent of this measure.
 Comments were provided by a concerned individual.

 It has been nearly 20 years since the State's burial sites program and Island Burial Councils were established.
 Your Committee believes it is the right time to review and improve those laws, as needed, in light of our experience in implementing them, as well as in light of changes in the community and advances in our knowledge of the subject.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 889, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 889, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 226, as amended herein, and recommends that it be referred to the Committee on Water, Land, & Ocean Resources in the form attached hereto as H.C.R.
+No. 226, H.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Hawaiian Affairs,